archca/aca_data_collection/Zvejnieki/metadata_Zvejnieki.md

 ## Chronology:
 polychron, from Mesolithic to early Neolithic

-Source/Literature:
+## Source/Literature:
 - Grünberg 2000: J.M.
 Grünberg, Mesolithische Bestattungen in Europa.
 Ein Beitrag zur vergleichenden Gräberkunde.
 IA 40 (Rahden 2000).
 - Larsson/Zagorska 2006: L. Larsson/I. Zagorska (Ed.), Back to the Origin.
 New Research in the Mesolithic-Neolithic Zvejnieki Cemetery and Environment, Northern Latvia (Lund 2006).
 - Zagorskis 1987: F. Zagorskis, Zvehnieku akmens Laikmeta Kaplauks (Riga 1987).

 ## Explaining abbreviations and categories:
-### grab_ID
+grab_ID
--ID for the grave as context for this data set
+- ID for the grave as context for this data set
--one grave can have multiple burials (bestattung) bestattungs_ID
+- one grave can have multiple burials (bestattung) bestattungs_ID
--ID for the individual burials grabnr_literatur
+- ID for the individual burials grabnr_literatur
 - Grave identification from literature anzahl_bestattungen